brainfoolong/greaterfield/shared/themes/README.md

 # Theme Development

 ### How to add a new theme?
-Add a new folder to this themes directory.
+* Add a new folder to this themes directory.
 Mandatory files are `manifest.json` and `style.css`.
 Just look at a existing theme to know what is mandatory for the `manifest.json`.
+* Add your folder theme name to the json array in the `list.json` of this directory (comma separated)
-Create an issue called "[Theme: xyz] Support ticket", it is the place for everyone to contact you for issues with the theme.
+* Create an issue called "[Theme: xyz] Support ticket", it is the place for everyone to contact you for issues with the theme.

 ### Rules
 It's simple, don't violate the TOS (Terms of service) from the companion or the forums.
 In generally that means no racism, porn or law breaking stuff.
 Keep it friendly.